CTFd/koth-agent/README.md

 This repository contains the KoTH Agent Server, source code, and binaries, as well as an example web application to show the interaction between the agent and a target server.

 - `dist` folder contains compiled agents for different operating systems
+- `/example` folder contains the files for an example web application used to demonstrate how the agent interacts with other applications, [as shown here](#example-application)
 - `src` folder contains the source code for the agent
-- `/example` folder contains the files for an example web application used to demonstrate how the agent interacts with other applications, [as shown here](#example-application)
+- `/tools/certify/` folder contains a Python script to [generate self-signed SSL certificates](#generating-self-signed-ssl-certificates)

 ## How to use the agent